-Raissouni began working as an editorial consultant for Akhbar al-Youm in 2017 and in 2018, he replaced journalist Taoufik Bouachrine as editor-in-chief after Bouachrine was imprisoned.
+Raissouni began working as an editorial consultant forAkhbar al-Youmin 2017 and in 2018 replaced journalist Taoufik Bouachrine as editor-in-chief after Bouachrine was imprisoned.
 Akhbar al-Youm covers a range of topics, including local and international news and entertainment, according to CPJ’s review of his work.

-On May 22, 2020, plainclothes security officers arrested Raissouni from his home in Casablanca on allegations of sexual assault, according to the newspaper and Abderrazzak Boughanbour, the journalist’s friend and founder of the Free Soulaiman Raissouni Group on Facebook, who spoke with CPJ over the phone.
+On May 22, 2020, plainclothes security officers arrested Raissouni from his home in Casablanca on allegations of sexual assault, according to his newspaper and Abderrazzak Boughanbour, the journalist’s friend and founder of the Free Soulaiman Raissouni Group on Facebook, who spoke with CPJ over the phone.

-On May 24, security officers returned to journalist’s home to conduct a search, according to a family member who spoke to CPJ on the condition of anonymity, citing fear of reprisal against Raissouni.
+On May 24, 2020, security officers returned to journalist’s home to conduct a search, according to a family member who spoke to CPJ on the condition of anonymity, citing fear of reprisal against Raissouni.
 The family member did not say if anything was confiscated from the home.

-Security officers arrested Raissouni after a Moroccan man, Adam Muhammed, filed a police complaint against the journalist on May 21, alleging that he sexually assaulted him in 2018, according to Muhammed who spoke to CPJ via messaging app.
+Security officers arrested Raissouni after a Moroccan man, Adam Muhammed, filed a police complaint against the journalist on May 21, 2020, alleging that he sexually assaulted him in 2018, according to Muhammed, who spoke to CPJ via messaging app.
 Muhammed had also posted about the incident on Facebook the week prior, though he did not name Raissouni in the post, according to CPJ’s review of a screenshot of the statement, which is no longer publicly available.

-On May 27, the Moroccan Association for Human Rights, a local independent rights group, condemned Raissouni’s pretrial detention in a statement and demanded his release until the conclusion of investigations.
+On May 27, 2020, the Moroccan Association for Human Rights, a local independent rights group, condemned Raissouni’s pretrial detention in a statement and demanded his release until the conclusion of the investigations.
 The group acknowledged Moroccan authorities’ history of charging Akhbar al-Youm’s journalists – such as former editor-in-chief Bouachrine — with sex crimes and pointed out that the alleged sexual assault took place two years ago.

 CPJ spoke with at least five local journalists and press freedom advocates who said that they believe that Raissouni’s reporting and recent work for the newspaper triggered state retaliation against him, though they did not cite a specific article.
 The sources, who all spoke to CPJ on the condition of anonymity, citing fear of reprisal, pointed to Moroccan authorities’ pattern of filing sexual based charges against journalists, citing Bouachrine and Omar Radi.
 They claimed that such charges are difficult to prove, which allows authorities to detain journalists for longer periods while investigations drag out.

-Raissouni has high blood pressure and severe eye allergies, according to the family member.
-He has been denied medical care in prison and asks his wife to send him medications on her visits, according to the same source.
-Raissouni has been held in solitary confinement in the Oukacha Prison in Casablanca since his arrest, according to the family member.
+Raissouni also has high blood pressure and severe eye allergies, according to the family member.
+He has been denied medical care in prison for these conditions and asks his wife to bring him medications on her visits, according to the same source who spoke with CPJ in September 2022.